udhos/gitcheat/README.md

     git fetch pb = fetch all the information that Paul has but that you don’t yet have in your repository Paul’s master branch is now accessible locally as pb/master

-### Remote branch

-"It’s important to note that when you do a fetch that brings down new remote-tracking branches, you don’t automatically have local, editable copies of them.
-In other words, in this case, you don’t have a new serverfix branch - you only have an origin/serverfix pointer that you can’t modify.
-To merge this work into your current working branch, you can run git merge origin/serverfix.
-If you want your own serverfix branch that you can work on, you can base it off your remote-tracking branch:"

-    $ git fetch origin
-     * [new branch]      serverfix    -> origin/serverfix

-    $ git checkout -b serverfix origin/serverfix

 ### Inspecting remote

     git remote show <remote>